Mucius Scaevola before Lars Porsenna: Initial oil sketches

 Initial oil sketches and drawings for the work date to before 1620 and are now in the Pushkin Museum and British Museum.
 These show that Rubens produced the overall composition, with van Dyck adding details and other elements and finishing the painting.

 The drawings now in the British Museum shows two men holding their nose at the smell of burning flesh, whereas van Dyck only included one, immediately behind Scaevola himself.

+Provenance

+The work is first recorded in 1776 in Vienna in the collection of prince Wenzel Anton, Prince of Kaunitz-Rietberg from whom it passed to prince Aloys von Kaunitz-Rietberg.
+It was later in the collection of Count Lambert in Vienna (as 'Rubens') and then in the Pál Antal Esterházy collection which was moved in 1860 from Vienna to Pest where it was exhibited in the Hungarian Academy for Sciences.
+The painting was acquired by the Hungarian state in 1871 and exhibited in the Museum of Fine Arts in Budapest under inv./cat.nr.
+749 from that year.